yuenyeelo/springboard/Capstone2/README.md

 #### Numerical data
 To handle the missing data, we replaced with the mean, there are not many missing numerical data.
 We then standardized the magnitude of numeric features using a scaler.

+The Sale Price is also normalized according, with mean price $181K, minimum is $35K, and maximum price is $755K.

 #### Category data
 For Category data, there are a lot of missing data, for example, not many houses have pool, so most of the data in pool columns are missing.
 We replaced the missing data with 'MISSING'.
 Then we created dummy or indicator features for categorical variables.